Manuras/Dunjun/ReadMe.md

 # Dunjun #

-I will be documenting and demonstrating the development of making a game from scratch (minimal libraries).
+This project will be documenting and demonstrating the development of making a game from scratch (using minimal libraries).
+Every step of the game development process and every line of code will be explained thoroughly.

-The game will be a rogue-like dungeon crawler style game.
+The game will be a 3D rogue-like*-like* dungeon crawler style game.

 ## Youtube Playlist ##